Agave americana L.

 Agave americana subsp. americana, Agave rasconensis, Agave spectabilis, Agave variegata, Aloe americana

-How to Grow and Care
+How to Grow and Care for Agave americana

 - Back to genus Agave

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.